JimCampagno/SW-ImperialAssault/README.md

 1. Click this [link](https://www.youtube.com/watch?v=UDZa6SdnAgo) and listen to the beautiful sounds as you continue to read the following instructions.

 2. Read the rule book [here](https://images-cdn.fantasyflightgames.com/filer_public/84/fc/84fcff54-eafe-45ec-acf4-538a86e1acfc/imperial_assault_learn_to_play_guide.pdf).
 Feel free to continue listening to Star Wars music as you read these rules.
+If you're not a fan of reading, you can watch someone on YouTube go through the rules [here](https://youtu.be/sCXZfZSDTvw
+) (although I recommend reading the book as well!)

 3. You don't need to read all the way through the [rules reference guide](https://images-cdn.fantasyflightgames.com/filer_public/ef/86/ef866943-534b-429e-b8db-7d99875431b7/imperial_assault_rules_reference_guide.pdf).
 But I think it's important to skim through some parts of it to clarify any questions you might have.